 Curriculum

-We believe that classical education cultivates the human soul in ways that tests can never measure.
+A classical education cultivates the human soul in ways that tests can never measure

 Key Characteristics and Components of Classical Teaching: